-Part one: Let's talk solar
+Part One: Let's Talk Solar

-- Overview of how solar works
+- Overview: How Solar Works

-- Net metering
+- Net Metering

 - SRECS

-Part two: How we help you on your way to solar savings
+Part Two: How we help you on your way to solar savings

-- What system type is right for your family
+- What system type is right for your family?

-- How to choose a trusted installer
+- How to choose a trusted installer?

-- How to evaluate a proposal
+- How to evaluate and compare solar proposals?

 - Belmont Solar Step Plan